 Computer and Information Systems Manager

-Computer and Information Systems managers work closely with IT support personnel.
-They may serve as the chief information officer or report to top executives.
+Computer and information systems managers work closely with IT support personnel.
+A person in this role may serve as the chief information officer or report to top executives.
 Computer systems managers study an organization's computer needs, recommending upgrades in hardware, software, or security.
 They oversee the installation and implementation of new equipment, often working with multiple departments to provide training and support.

 Advertising, Promotions, and Marketing Manager